nus-cs3203/CS3203_3_Backend/README.md

             "category": "Transportation",
             "id": "bc234",
             "url": "https://example.com/",
-            "description": "This is a description for post #2", "title": "Good article on the Singapore economy: 'Review strategy, take crisis as opportunity '", "sentiment": -0.287196,
+            "description": "This is a description for complaint #2", "title": "Good article on the Singapore economy: 'Review strategy, take crisis as opportunity '", "sentiment": -0.287196,
             "_id": {